The KTN's Food Sector

-One of the main roles of the Biosciences KTN Food Sector is to put companies and innovators in contact with the knowledge and funding that they need to bring new products and processes to market, promoting profitable growth through innovation.
+One of the main roles of the KTN's Food Sector is to put companies and innovators in contact with the knowledge and funding that they need to bring new products and processes to market, promoting profitable growth through innovation.

 There are two priority themes that underpin our work.